vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/azure_network_security_group_close_port_22/README.md

 ### Prerequisites

-The provided Azure service principal must have permissions to make changes to the network security groups and security rules.
+The provided Azure service principal must have the following permissions:
+`Microsoft.Network/networkSecurityGroups/read`
+`Microsoft.Network/networkSecurityGroups/write`

-Details for the permissions can be found [here](https://docs.microsoft.com/en-us/azure/virtual-network/manage-network-security-group#permissions):
+A sample role with requisite permissions can be found [here](minimum_permissions.json)

 ### Running the script